Skylab 2: Mission insignia

-The Skylab 1 patch was designed by Kelly Freas, a well-known artist highly regarded in the science fiction community, who was suggested to NASA by science fiction author and editor Ben Bova.
+The mission patch was designed by Kelly Freas, a well-known artist highly regarded in the science fiction community, who was suggested to NASA by science fiction author and editor Ben Bova.
 The insignia features Skylab above the earth with the sun in the background.
 In an article for Analog Science Fiction/Science Fact magazine, Freas said, "Among the suggestions the astronauts had made was the idea of a solar eclipse as seen from Skylab.
 It soon became clear that this idea would solve several problems at once: it pointed up the solar study function of Skylab, it would give me the large circular shape of the Earth as counterpoint to the angularity of the cluster, and it would establish firmly the connection of Skylab to the Earth.
 In addition, it would give a chance to get the necessary high contrast for good visibility of the tiny finished patch. ...
 I made several studies of cloud patterns on the planet, reducing them finally to very conventionalized swirls.
 The Skylab cluster was simplified and simplified again, till it became simply a black form with a white edgelight to set it off."